pylipp/financeager/README.md

 	=============================================================================
 	Total                123.45           | Total               1500.00

-All financeager command operate on the default database (named by the current year, e.g. 2017) unless another period is specified by the `--period` flag.
+The aforementioned `financeager` commands operate on the default database (named by the current year, e.g. 2017) unless another period is specified by the `--period` flag.

 	> financeager add xmas-gifts -42 --date 12-23 --period 2016

+*Copy* an entry from one database to another by specifying entry ID and source/destination period:

+    > financeager copy 1 --source 2017 --destination 2018

 Detailed information is available from